jov-ahn/DME-Assg2/README.md

 ## Design Process

-Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 The purpose of this app was meant for higher management / owners of Boutique Hotels.
 It is meant to allow access to up-to-date information that is linked & constantly sycnhronised from an external [Database](https://github.com/jov-ahn/DDWA-Assg2.git).
 This would allow them access to the hotel's information such as expenses, room statuses, staff details, inventory item count , etc. Overall allowing for more improved processes, lesser negative customer experiences and lower risk of data loss on excel sheets.

 As our theme was to design for a botique hotel on an app meant for higher management / owners of Botique Hotels, we had to decide on several factors first before diving deeper into the design process